The best nit and head lice treatments

 With the head lice treatment market in the UK worth millions, and with a wide array of products for sale, it's sometimes hard to know what's best.
 Do you need to spend a fortune on getting rid of nits?

 We've done the hard work for you.
-We asked 1,000 UK parents of children aged 12 or under who had treated head lice, to find out which treatment they thought was the best.
+In February 2017, we asked 1,089 UK parents of children aged four to 12 or under who had treated head lice which treatment they thought was best.